NitorCreations/OperationChina2013/README.md

 * Up key, Wiimote direction button up or the gesture "up": Fast transition forward
     * Just rotate to the rotation of the target slide and move it into place
-    * First transtion is always slow - slides dropping and spreading out
+    * First transition is always slow - slides dropping and spreading out
     * Transition to a slide with video is also always the longer one
 * Right key, Wiimote direction button right or the gesture "right": Slow transition forward
     * Zoom out and rotate to original orientation, move to on top of the next slide and then zoom in and rotate for the target slide
 * Down key, Wiimote direction button down or the gesture "down": Fast transition backward
-* Left key, Wiimote direction button left or the gesture "left": Slow transtion backward
+* Left key, Wiimote direction button left or the gesture "left": Slow transition backward
 * Key A, Wiimote button '-' or the gesture "clockwise circle": Slow transition to the first slide
-* Key E, Wiimote button '2' or the gesture "counter clockwise circle": Slow transtion to the last slide
+* Key E, Wiimote button '2' or the gesture "counter clockwise circle": Slow transition to the last slide
-* Wiimote button 'A': draw highlight where the wiimote Infrared mouse is pointing
+* Wiimote button 'A': draw highlight where the Wiimote Infrared mouse is pointing
-* Wiimote button 'B': try to recongnize gesture
+* Wiimote button 'B': try to recognize gesture

-The video integration is a bit tricky since Java 8 javafx that is running on the raspberry pi can't run it out of the box.
+The video integration is a bit tricky since Java 8 JavaFX that is running on the raspberry pi can't run it out of the box.
 What happens is that the build script records the position of the video placeholder image and at runtime the presentation extracts the video into a temporary file.
 Then when you navigate away from the the slide it zooms in on the placeholder and runs ```videoplayer {temporaryfile}```.